God Is Enough for Every Storm You Face

 It met us like the dawn of a very different kind of day upon a lake we thought we understood, a place we thought we knew inside and out.

-As we stepped into a brand new season of trust and faith, I found myself wrestling with everything I knew about how to have hope that really can’t be shaken.
-I also discovered a remarkable truth: Jesus is enough.
+As we stepped into a new season of trust and faith, I found myself wrestling with everything I knew about how to have hope that can’t be shaken.
+I also discovered a remarkable truth: God is enough, and he carries me through every storm.

 If you are in need of hope today, here are some truths to hold onto.

-When You Need to Know That Jesus Is Enough
+When You Need to Know That God Is Enough

-1. You can trust that Jesus is enough because lasting hope is personal.
+1. You can trust that God is enough because lasting hope is personal.

-I referenced the words of Hebrews 6:19 last week, which reads, “This hope we have as an anchor of the soul, a hope both sure and steadfast and one which enters within the veil” (NASB).
+Hebrews 6:19 reads, “This hope we have as an anchor of the soul, a hope both sure and steadfast and one which enters within the veil” (NASB).

 Let’s pause to examine the last six words of this verse: “hope which enters within the veil.”

-Before Jesus died on the cross, there was a four-inch-thick curtain separating the holiest part of the Tabernacle from the rest of the structure.
+Before Jesus died on the cross, a four-inch-thick curtain separated the holiest part of the Tabernacle from the rest of the structure.
 Only one priest entered this holy part of the Tabernacle (and only once every year).

 The priest entered on behalf of God’s people to make atonement and pay the price for their sins.
 It has been said that he entered with a rope around his leg so that just in case the glory of God killed him, his body could be pulled out.